dmx-systems/dmx-linqa/README.md

 ### Create initial Linqa admin account

-To create the initial **Linqa administrator** account you need login into Linqa as **DMX administrator** once.
+To create the initial **Linqa administrator** account you need login into Linqa as **DMX administrator** first.
 After creation you'll not login into Linqa as `admin` again.
 Subsequent Linqa user accounts, including further Linqa administrator accounts will be created by a Linqa administrator then.

 To create the initial Linqa administrator account: